WCNewell/WhiteBoarding/readme.md

-Common white boarding questions with solutions from myself.
+Common white boarding questions with solutions tried and/or researched ;) by myself.